CHITTESH-S/RISCV-VDS-Workshop/RISCV-Day5.md

-# RV Day 5 - Complete Pipelined RISC-V CPU micro-architecture
+# Day 5: Complete Pipelined RISC-V CPU micro-architecture
-## 1) Pipelining the CPU
+## RV-D5SK1 – Pipelining the CPU
 ### L1_Introduction To Control Flow Hazard And Read After Write Hazard
 ### L2_Lab To Create 3-Cycle Valid Signal

   ![Screenshot 2025-04-30 231510](https://github.com/user-attachments/assets/732a1fb7-9ae7-4284-8da5-c76781847c08)

 ### L3_Lab To Code 3-Cycle RISC-V To Take Care Of Invalid Cycles

   ![Screenshot 2025-04-30 231921](https://github.com/user-attachments/assets/d3880e0c-68d1-4371-b483-e3054916e945)

 ### L4_Lab To Modify 3-Cycle RISC-V To Distribute Logic

   ![Screenshot 2025-04-30 232059](https://github.com/user-attachments/assets/bf729518-751c-439c-9015-d1ef59803ba8)

-## 2) Solutions to Pipeline Hazards
+## RV-D5SK2 – Solutions to Pipeline Hazards
 ### L1_Lab For Register File Bypass To Address Rd-After-Wr Hazard
   - Introduces a bypass path from the ALU output of the previous instruction to the input of the current instruction.
   - Allows immediate use of results without waiting for them to be written and read from the register file.
   - Uses a multiplexer to choose between bypassed value and register file value.
+  -
   ![Screenshot 2025-04-30 232250](https://github.com/user-attachments/assets/5a666d66-4c34-459a-b9f0-e6266e20096c)

 ### L2_Lab For Branches To Correct The Branch Target Path